Comparison

 Can you take biotin and collagen together?

-How long does collagen take to work?
+How long does it take to see results from biotin?